96XinHe/Lithium-chain-cluster-LCC-of-LCO/DFT_structures/README.md

 The CIF structures in this folder are the DFT-optimized configurations of several different bulk lithium distribution patterns of lithium cobalt oxide in the paper.

-### Note
+### Note:
-Since the number of atoms in all models ranges from 1000 to 3000, to reduce the high cost of DFT calculations, geometry optimization was performed using an ENCUT of 500 eV, slightly lower than the 600 eV used in the DFT dataset for machine learning potential training.
-Nevertheless, this setting still ensures high accuracy comparable to mainstream standards and does not affect the trend comparison of energies across different models.
+Given that the number of atoms in each model ranges from 1,000 to 3,000, a cutoff energy of 500 eV (ENCUT) was adopted for geometry optimizations to reduce the high computational cost of DFT calculations.
+This value is slightly lower than the 600 eV used in the DFT dataset for machine learning potential training.
+Even so, this setting still ensures accuracy comparable to mainstream standards and does not affect the comparison of energy trends across different models.